LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 Deployment is then a two-step process:

 1. **[Add the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#add-a-bot-connector)**.
-This creates the connection between the bot and the agent in the target LiveEngage environment.
+This creates the connection between the bot and the bot agent in the target LiveEngage environment.
 2. **[Start the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#start-a-bot-agent)**.
 This starts the agent connector so it runs in the target environment.

 {: .important}